henzo800/EmbyStat/README.md

 * Ubuntu package
 * Fedora package

 I will try to support as many platforms as possible.
-More and more will come in the future!
+More will be supported in the future!
-If you have knowledge about building unix packages please feel free to contact me so I can support as many platforms as possible.
+If you have knowledge about building UNIX packages please feel free to contact me so I can support as many platforms as possible.

 ## Installation Guides